 The Laguna Madre, located within Padre Island National Seashore, TX, is one of only six hypersaline lagoons in the world—however this may not have always been the case.
-This project will utilize NASA Earth Observing Systems (EOS), in-situ data, and different models to see if the proliferation of honey mesquite (Prosopis glandulosa) trees, and their ability to tap into groundwater resources via a well-developed taproot system, has obstructed freshwater inflow to the lagoon.
+This project will utilize NASA Earth Observing Systems (EOS), in situ data, and different models to see if the proliferation of honey mesquite trees (Prosopis glandulosa), and their ability to tap into groundwater resources via a well-developed taproot system, has obstructed freshwater inflow to the lagoon.
 If this is indeed what has led the lagoon to become hypersaline, these findings will allow for changes in future land management decisions.

 Abstract:

-The project partnered with the National Park Service (NPS) to analyze the suspected correlation between the occurrence of honey mesquite trees and the salinity of the Laguna Madre, located within Padre Island National Seashore.
-The lagoon is a hypersaline estuary, however, there is historical evidence indicating the lagoon was not always so saline.
-It is hypothesized that the proliferation of the honey mesquite tree (Prosopis glandulosa) has contributed to the lagoon’s increased salinity by tapping into groundwater and thereby reducing the amount of freshwater that once flowed into the Laguna Madre.
-NASA Earth Observations were used in ArcGIS software and ERDAS IMAGINE to create time series maps and conduct data analyses.
+The project partnered with the National Park Service (NPS) to analyze the suspected correlation between the occurrence of honey mesquite trees (Prosopis glandulosa) and the salinity of the Laguna Madre, located within Padre Island National Seashore.
+The lagoon is a hypersaline estuary; however, there is historical evidence indicating the lagoon was not always so saline.
+It is hypothesized that the proliferation of the honey mesquite tree has contributed to the lagoon’s increased salinity by tapping into groundwater and thereby reducing the amount of freshwater that once flowed into the Laguna Madre.
+NASA Earth observations were used in ArcGIS software and ERDAS IMAGINE to create time series maps and conduct data analyses.
 Landsat 5 and 7 data were used to create LULC maps to analyze the change in mesquite tree coverage compared to various soil types as well as calculate NDVI and NDII.
 Thermal maps of the lagoon were also created using Landsat 5 and 7 data to identify thermal anomalies and possible inflow of groundwater to the lagoon.
-In situ and modeled PRISM precipitation data were used to target years for analysis and analyze the correlation between precipitation and root zone soil moisture content.
+In-situ and modeled PRISM precipitation data were used to target years for analysis and analyze the correlation between precipitation and root zone soil moisture content.
 Through these analyses the NPS can improve future land management practices.

 Community Concerns: